-To discover what to expect from specific roles, see our job profiles.
+To discover what to expect from specific roles, browse business, consulting and management job profiles.

 What are the key issues in the business sector?

-The CMI believes that the ill-preparedness of graduates is a real concern for the management industry.
-Their 21st Century Leaders 2018 report states that the UK economy needs 1.9 million new managers and that employers are struggling to fill the roles they have available.
+The CMI also identifies the ill-preparedness of graduates for management jobs as a real concern for the industry.
+Their 21st Century Leaders 2018 report states that the UK economy needs 1.9 million new managers and that employers are struggling to fill roles.
 According to the report, 70% believe that management, enterprise and leadership modules should be built into all degree subjects to boost employability, while 66% of employers want to see graduates achieve professional qualifications as well as a degree.
 To find out more about the professional qualifications on offer within management, see management courses.

-Similarly the CMI's annual Future Forecast 2018, has found that managers are worried about a talent shortage, but aren’t currently prioritising skills development, instead choosing to focus on controlling costs.
-The forecast revealed that 78% of managers are struggling with recruiting skilled talent, while 83% are having difficulty hiring new leaders.
+Similarly the CMI's Future Forecast 2018 report revealed that managers are worried about a talent shortage, but aren't currently prioritising skills development, instead choosing to focus on controlling costs.
+The forecast revealed that 78% of managers are struggling with recruiting skilled talent, while 83% are experiencing difficulty hiring new leaders.

 Find out more